sagar87/tensorsignatures/README.rst

 --------

 * Run :code:`tensorsignatures` on your dataset using the :code:`TensorSignature` class provided by thepackage or via the command line tool.
-* Compute percentile based bootstrap confidence intervals for inferred paramters.
+* Compute percentile based bootstrap confidence intervals for inferred parameters.
 * Basic plotting tools to visualize tensor signatures and inferred parameters

 Credits